CPA Letter for Conventional Mortgage Fannie Mae Freddie Mac: Step-by-Step Script for Borrowers and Loan Officers

 Frequently Asked Questions

-What information does a CPA usually include in this letter?
+What information does a CPA include in a Fannie Mae or Freddie Mac comfort letter?